Food of Bali - 25 Indonesian Dishes That Anyone Visiting Bali MUST Try

 Source

-This is the undisputed king of all coconut-based dishes out there and is a go-to dish as a starter.
+This is the undisputed king of all coconut-based dishes and is a go-to starter.
 It is primarily made from coconut gratings, to which minced jackfruit, bits of chicken skin, chilies, and coconut milk are added.
-Jackfruit and coconut milk bring out the fruity sweetness of the dish, while the chicken skin makes it a bit chewy.
-All of these ingredients are mixed by hand and are traditionally served on a banana leaf.
+Jackfruit and coconut milk bring out the dish's fruity sweetness, while the chicken skin makes it a bit chewy.
+These ingredients are mixed by hand and traditionally served on a banana leaf.
+Red lawar consists of blood, while white lawar is made of jackfruit and has no animal products.
+You might also find minced dragonflies and turtles in a few places in your lawar.

 Source